 Planning to buy another flat after selling your current HDB?
 If you are a second time home buyer, be sure to check if you’re liable to pay any resale levy and/or upgrading levy.
 If you’re eligible for the levy, you’ll know of the amount payable at the stage where you’ve booked your second subsidised flat.
 The levy can be paid via your sale proceeds and/or cash.

-Keep in mind these 5 considerations to start your selling journey right.
+This might not be a exhaustive list but do keep in mind these 5 considerations as a guide to start your selling journey right.
 After ticking these 5 things from your list, you’re all set to start posting your listing on Ohmyhome where the real fun begins!

 Here’s how you can speed up your home search